ivol84/git-push-notifier/README.md

 I check it only in Linux Mint, so feel free to modify it for your OS.

 # Run thrue cron
-Add folowing line to your crontab:
+Add folowing line to your crontab (you can use `crontab -e` command):
 ```
 * * * * * env DISPLAY=:0 /usr/bin/python3 /full/path/git_notifier/notifier.py
 ```